PColares/Pokepi/README.md

 # Pokepi
+Development of a dynamic Pokédex with https://pokeapi.co/.

-React project - Study on how to manipulate API. https://pokeapi.co/
+Study on how to manipulate API's with React.js.